tutanck/Ariana/README.md

 ariana.foo = 'bar';
 ```

-3. You can access a wrapper's callbacks name array by calling the getter 'i' on it.
+3. You can access a wrapper's callbacks name array by calling the getter 'i' on it:

 ```JavaScript
 ariana = Ariana()